Features

 delete-completed-records: false # Delete records after completion (default: false)

-executor-core-pool-size: 4 # Core threads for processing (default: 4)
+executor-core-pool-size: 4 # Core threads for processing (default: 4, platform threads)

-executor-max-pool-size: 8 # Maximum threads for processing (default: 8)
+executor-max-pool-size: 8 # Maximum threads for processing (default: 8, platform threads)

 # Event Multicaster Configuration